-The Fast Forward program provides every 7th-12th grade student attending an Idaho public school an allocation of $4,125.00 to use towards Overload Courses, Dual Credits, and Exams. (see more information below)
+The Advanced Opportunities program provides every 7th-12th grade student attending an Idaho public school an allocation of $4,125.00 to use towards Overload Courses, Dual Credits, and Exams. (see more information below)

-More details can be found on the Fast Forward Information page.
+More details can be found on the Advanced Opportunities Information page.

 An overload course is a high school level course that is taken in excess of the student's regular school day and is above and beyond the full course load taken at the student's school (6 credits per semester).
 These courses can be taken online, during summer, and after school.
-The Fast Forward program can pay up to $225.00 per overload course if costs are involved.
+The Advanced Opportunities program can pay up to $225.00 per overload course if costs are involved.

-Students can utilize Fast Forward funds to pay for a variety of college-credit bearing or professional technical exams.
+Students can utilize Advanced Opportunities funds to pay for a variety of college-credit bearing or professional technical exams.
 These include Advanced Placement (AP), College Level Examination Program (CLEP), or Career & Technical Education (CTE) exams.

-Step 1: Complete the Fast Forward Participation Form
+Step 1: Complete the Advanced Opportunities Participation Form

 Step 2: Create an Advanced Opportunities Portal Account